burlachenkok/burlachenkok.github.io/_posts/2022-12-19-Audited-courses-KAUST-Fall-2022-CS294V-AMCS343.md

 published: true
 ---

+About audited courses by myself during (Fall, 2022): CS294V System Architecture and AMCS 343 Fast Linear Solvers.

+---

-During my Fall Semester (Autumn, 2022) at [KAUST CEMSE/CS](https://cemse.kaust.edu.sa/) I audited two courses, that have a connection to my research and my future.
+During my Fall Semester of 2022 at [KAUST CEMSE/CS](https://cemse.kaust.edu.sa/) I audited two courses, that have a connection to my research and my future.
 As a third-year Ph.D. student, I don't have obligations to pass courses formally, however having the opportunity to audit courses is a great opportunity to think about methods in Distributed Machine Learning/AI problems from different angles and it's useful for looking for new connections of Federated Learning with existing fields.

----

 ## System Architecture and Performance, CS294V with prof. Mootaz Elnozahy